tommai78101/Pica/README.md

 This project is a physics library extension for citro3D, providing a lightweight alternative for physics-based simulation.
 Currently undergoing construction.
 Readme.md will be updated when necessary.
 It is theoretically lighter than the well-known Bullet open-source physics engine, but ported for the Nintendo 3DS family system.

+The physics engine is a port from [qu3e](https://github.com/RandyGaul/qu3e), written by Randy Gual.
+Permission was granted for porting the code over to the Nintendo 3DS family systems.

 citro3d is a library that provides an easy to use stateful interface to the PICA200 GPU of the Nintendo 3DS.
-It tries to expose hardware functionality in the way that is most natural and convenient to the GPU and the user, therefore deviating from openGL.
+It tries to expose hardware functionality in the way that is most natural and convenient to the GPU and the user, therefore deviating from openGL. citro3d is written by fincs, with contributions from Cruel`, mtheall, and tommai78101.

 Yes, citro3d is spelled with a lowercase C.